Get insider access

 Console Compatibility: PC, PlayStation, Xbox

 The Drop + Sennheiser/EPOS PC38X are the best headphones for gaming we've tested with an open-back design.
 These wired headphones are around the same price as the SteelSeries Arctis Nova 7 Wireless, but you might prefer them if you like your game audio to be as immersive as possible.
 They're well-built and comfortable to wear, with a choice of either microfiber or velour ear cup padding.
 They also have a boom mic that makes your voice sound natural and full-bodied during multiplayer games.
-While they lack a bit of low-bass, they have a well-balanced sound profile suitable for action-packed games or dialogue-heavy cutscenes.
-However, they aren't ideal for use in a noisy or shared space since they don't block out ambient sound and leak a lot of audio by design.
+While they lack a bit of low-bass due to their open design, they have a well-balanced sound profile suitable for action-packed games or dialogue-heavy cutscenes.
+However, they aren't ideal for use in an uncontrolled environment since they don't block out ambient sound and leak a lot of audio.

-Their open design helps them create a soundstage that seems wider and more spacious than the closed-back options on this list.
-If you value a spacious soundstage but prefer to game wirelessly, consider the Turtle Beach Atlas Air Wireless, which let you game via their wired TRRS cable or wireless dongle (though the dongle doesn't work with Xbox).
-These open-backs perform similarly to the Drop, with excellent microphone noise handling a notable improvement.
-However, they're not as comfortable as our pick, and their default sound isn't as well-balanced, which might be a problem if you like your open-back headphones to have audiophile-grade sound.
+Their open design helps them create a soundstage that seems wider and more spacious than that of closed-back options on this list.
+If you value a spacious soundstage but prefer to game wirelessly, consider the Turtle Beach Atlas Air, which let you game via their wired TRRS cable or wireless dongle (though their dongle doesn't work with Xbox).
+These open-backs perform similarly to the Drop, with improved microphone noise handling.
+However, they're not as comfortable as our pick, and their default sound isn't as well-balanced, with brighter treble frequencies.
+That might be a problem if you like to game for extended sessions—emphasis in the treble can be fatiguing for some over long periods of time.

 See our review